14 FAM 540

 h.
 For USDA/FAS: Requests for reimbursement should be forwarded to the Director, International Services Division, Office of Foreign Service Operations.

 i.
-In exceptional cases, the authorizing offices listed above may permit full reimbursement when the traveler reasonably would not have been aware of the requirement that a CBA, IBA, or GTR be used to purchase common carrier transportation for official travel (e.g., the traveler has not previously traveled for the U.S. Government) or when such payment mechanisms were not available to the traveler (e.g., a traveler self-funds appointment travel because appointment orders were not prepared in time for their employment start date), but rarely and only as particular circumstances warrant.
+In rare and exceptional cases as particular circumstances warrant, the authorizing offices listed above may permit full reimbursement when the traveler reasonably would not have known of the requirement to use a CBA, IBA, or GTR to purchase common carrier transportation for official travel (e.g., the traveler has not previously traveled for the U.S. Government) or when such payment mechanisms were not available to the traveler (e.g., a traveler self-funds appointment travel because appointment orders were not prepared in time for their employment start date).

 14 FAM 544.3 Recovery of Excess Payments or Liquidated Damages